-1- Is LCC for native speakers or for second language learners?
+1. Is LCC for native speakers of English or for second language learners?

 They are all ways of facilitating learning and development.
-Teaching is passing on knowledge, training is practising skills, and coaching is helping you access your potential.
+Teaching is passing on knowledge, training is practicing skills, and coaching is helping you access your potential.
 There is generally a crossover between these three roles.
-At LCC, we prioritise coaching, as in our experience, it gets longer lasting and more powerful results.
+At LCC, we prioritize coaching, as in our experience, it gets longer lasting and more powerful results.

 In coaching, we explore topics that correspond to your needs and interests; we help you access your own knowledge and develop your abilities; we target your senses to create positive experience; and we focus on what works for you.

-Coaching is a development process for achieving specific personal or professional competence, result or goal, whereas Pastoral care is an emotional and spiritual support system, Mentoring provides advice and training, and Counselling provides assistance and guidance in resolving personal or psychological problems.
-Coaching is not a therapy or simply a support service.
+Coaching is a development process for achieving specific personal or professional competence, result or goal; whereas Pastoral care is an emotional and spiritual support system; Mentoring provides advice and training; and Counselling provides assistance and guidance in resolving personal or psychological problems.
+Coaching is neither a therapy nor simply a support service.
 While coaching also provides support, it prepares you for the challenge of taking action to create real changes and outcomes as well.

 Coaching is the fastest way of making the significant shifts that will allow you to achieve your goals.
 The amount of time it will take depends on your commitment and initial perception of your goal.
 In our experience, it usually takes between two and ten coaching hours.

-We start by discussing what you need help with, and then assist you to clarify your goals and overcome any obstacles.
+We start by discussing what you need help with, and then assist you to clarify your desired outcomes and overcome any obstacles.
 We work together on achieving your goals.
 This is done through conversations, activities, games, presentations and role-plays, depending on what suits you best.

 In a group session, we explore how each of us can use language effectively to address our own specific needs.
 Although everybody has different concerns, we often find we have common needs, or at least similar needs, that we address together and all learn from.
 During the session, we help each of you achieve your personal goals.